From Struggle to Success, Point Hub Empowers Cambodian SMEs Through Digital Innovation

 After they completed the DPA programme, their internal and external strategy completely changed for the better and sales improved.

-Three months of training with Techo Start-Up’s DPA rendered them technical business, management and operation skills.
+Three months of training with Techo Start-Up’s DPA rendered them technical business, management and operational skills.

 “We have POS [point of sale] but we want to build one ecosystem where POS can connect to other businesses so that in the next 10 years, we have 20 to 30 staff to teach the younger generation to boost the local economy,” Mengheang said.